liveahero-wiki/liveahero-wiki.github.io/guide/parallel_weapon.md

 The level of parallel weapon will stay the same even after changing forms.

-> as of now there is a bug where the change form function can't be used, there will be further notice when it's fixed
+> As of now there is a bug where the change form function can't be used, there will be further notice when it's fixed

 ### Parallel Weapon Level Table

+Here is the full exp table to level parallel weapon:

 See full EXP table [^bigtable].